jang-199/Team_4_Gavengers/README.md

 ## Folder Structure

--`App`: the folder to maintain Android sources -`Arduino`: the folder to maintain Arduino sources -`Server`: the folder to maintain Spring Boot sources
+- `App`: the folder to maintain Android sources
+- `Arduino`: the folder to maintain Arduino sources
+- `Server`: the folder to maintain Spring Boot sources

 기술스택